 LVMH (EPA: MC, LVMUY): Q3 up 1% organic; China and US revive as shares surge in Paris

-On October 14, 2025, LVMH Moët Hennessy Louis Vuitton reports a slight organic increase in Q3 (+1%) despite a –5% currency impact.
-On October 15, LVMH’s stock price surges in Paris, boosted by China’s recovery.
-Additionally, the momentum of Sephora (the driving force of LVMH’s selective distribution segment) contributes to this rise.
-Moreover, the United States shows growth around +3%, according to comments to analysts.
-The Fashion & Leather Goods segment is recovering sequentially, a signal that revives the sector of French and European luxury brands.
+On October 14, 2025, LVMH Moët Hennessy Louis Vuitton delivered a Q3 with slight organic growth (+1%) despite –5% currency impact.
+On October 15, the LVMH share price ignited in Paris, boosted by the China recovery.
+In addition, the momentum from Sephora (the engine of LVMH’s selective retailing segment) contributed to the rise.
+Furthermore, the United States showed growth around +3%, according to comments to analysts.
+Fashion & Leather Goods improved sequentially, a signal that revived the sector for French and European luxury brands.

 Highlights